2sang/OOD-baseline/README.md

 by Hendrycks et al. It uses Tensorflow Keras API to build model blocks.

 To see references(Papers, original code), please check below resources.
-I tried to keep the code simple but they may still nasty enough to confuse you(sorry).
 Any suggestions or corrections are welcome.

 ### Abnormality module for anomaly detection